Money Supply and the Money Multiplier

 The central bank controls the monetary base and usually controls the reserve requirement.
 Although banks decide how much excess reserves they will hold, the central bank can influence that decision by the amount of interest that it pays on the reserves.

 What isn't under the central banks' control is the public's demand for currency, but it can be influenced by interest rates.
 Any increased demand for currency will probably cause the money supply to contract because withdrawing money as currency reduces reserves, which, because of the multiplier effect, will reduce the money supply by more than the amount withdrawn.
-When many banks failed during the Great Depression, many people withdrew most or all of their money from the banks because they lost confidence in the banks, thereby worsening the Depression.
-Of course, there is a multiplier effect even with currency, if it is used in multiple transactions as currency, but, during hard times, such as the Great Depression or during the recent Credit Crisis, people and businesses hoard cash to protect themselves in an uncertain environment and future.
+When many banks failed during the Great Depression, many people withdrew most or all their money from the banks because they lost confidence in the banks, thereby worsening the Depression.
+Of course, there is a multiplier effect even with currency, if it is used in multiple transactions as currency, but, during hard times, such as the Great Depression or during the recent Great Recession, people and businesses hoard cash to protect themselves in an uncertain environment and future.
 Even in normal times, there isn't much of multiplier effect with currency because most people use currency to purchase goods or services from a business, who will then deposit the money in its checking account, putting it back into the banking system.